kandelvijaya/website/content/post/promiseIn30Lines.md

 ```

 A negligible improvement.
-Repitition of `execute()` and nesting of promise is a remarkable sign we have work to do.
+Repetition of `execute()` and nesting of promise is a remarkable sign we have work to do.

 Currently `then` takes `UIView`, animates and return `UIView`.
 Chained `then` (the second one) is called immediately without waiting for the animation inside to finish.